Dinki-Yaduwanshi/Demo-repo/README.md

 # Demo
-trying to work with git following a tutorial
+trying to work with git following a tutorial from freecodecamp!